 Astigmatism is a refractive error that creates asymmetric blur in the vision due to the irregular corneal curvature/shape (corneal astigmatism) or the lens (lenticular astigmatism).
 Due to this condition, the light rays that enter the eye fail to converge at a single focal point on the retina and form two foci instead.
-The lack of a single point focus results in the formation of blurred images on the retina.
+The lack of a single focus point results in the formation of blurred images on the retina.

 Clinically, astigmatism is commonly seen in combination with other refractive errors such as myopia, hyperopia, or sometimes as mixed.

-Meridian of the eye: Considering the center of the pupil as a pole, imaginary lines are drawn around the eyeball that is intersected at the poles (both anterior and posterior) and are called as the meridians of the eye.
-The flattest and steepest meridians of the eye are termed as the principal meridians.
-Regular Astigmatism
+The perpendicularity of the principal meridians of the cornea determines whether the astigmatism is regular or irregular.
+Considering the center of the pupil as a pole, imaginary lines are drawn around the eyeball that is intersected at the poles at both anterior and posterior positions, which are called the meridians of the eye.
+The flattest and steepest meridians of the eye are termed the principal meridians.

 Irregular corneal or lens curvature of the eye causes regular astigmatism.
-In this condition, the principal meridians are always 90˚ apart from each other and in this case, there will be a consecutive variation in the refractive power from one meridian to another.
+In this condition, the principal meridians are always 90˚ apart from each other and, in this case, there will be a consecutive variation in the refractive power from one meridian to another.
 Each meridian in the regular astigmatic eye has a uniform curvature at every point across the entrance of the pupil.

-Types of Regular Astigmatism
+Types of regular astigmatism

 Standard ophthalmic lenses are widely used in correcting regular astigmatism.
 Soft or rigid gas permeable (RGP) spherical contact lenses are the best to correct astigmatism that shows lower sphere refractive error than 1/3.

 In irregular astigmatisms, the principal meridians are separated by any angle other than 90°, i.e., they are not perpendicular to each other.
 In this type, the curvature at each meridian is not uniform but changes from one point to another across the entrance of the pupil.